I’ve been prescribed supplemental oxygen. What do I need to know?

 What is oxygen therapy?

 Oxygen therapy is a medical treatment prescribed by a physician and administered through a cannula or face mask.
 A typical prescription details what type of oxygen system should be used, the level of intensity (liters per minute) to be applied and when the oxygen should be administered (e.g., during exercise or sleep).
+More information from the American Thoracic Society about oxygen therapy and children.

 How is oxygen given?